CloudGeometry/cg-devx-core/tools/cli/commands/README.md

 ### Troubleshooting

-Installation of a reference architecture is a complex process depending on multiple factors, eg cloud resource availability, connection speed, image registry rate limits, etc. While we do our best to handle most common problems, the setup process could still fail.
+Installation of a reference architecture is a complex process depending on multiple factors, e.g., cloud resource availability, connection speed, image registry rate limits, etc. While we do our best to handle the most common problems and provide uninterrupted experience, the setup process could still fail.
 If you have connectivity or resource availability errors, please try restarting the setup.
 It should resume from the step when it failed previously.